 Your HVAC system can malfunction in several ways while you’re traveling, which can cause significant damage to your home and valuables.
 Turning your HVAC system off completely can cause frozen and burst pipes along with microbial growth; leaving it on to run continuously can incur unnecessary energy costs.

 Using a smart thermostat has many benefits and is the best of both worlds, allowing you to keep your home’s climate safe while maximizing energy efficiency while you are away from home.
 A programmable thermostat can be controlled remotely, making it the ideal option for avid travelers.

 LEAVE A DETAILED EMERGENCY PLAN WITH YOUR NEIGHBOUR OR HOUSE SITTER

-In any event, you should let your neighbors and friends know your travel dates and arrange for one of them to check in on your home at least once a week.
+In any event, you should let your neighbours and friends know your travel dates and arrange for one of them to check in on your home at least once a week.
 If something goes wrong, such as a pipe leaking, time is of the essence for getting it fixed to avoid further damage.

 Create an emergency contact list with electricians, plumbers, and contractors.
 Leave the list with your trusted friend or neighbour.